 In our previous post, we discussed how to backtest a simple crossover strategy for a single stock using Backtrader and Intrinio.
 In this post, we're going to build on this framework and graph the RSI of multiple securities.
 Before we can start graphing, we need to get the data.
-I will once again use the sandbox so anyone can play along.

 If we haven't met yet, my name is Leo Smigel and I'm a quantamental investor that uses Backtrader and Intrinio to make money in the markets.
 You can find the code and associated files for this post in the Intrinio section on the Analyzing Alpha Github.

 Let's start by activating our environment and opening the Python interpreter in the directory where we want to save our data files.
 If any of this is new to you, please read part one of this series.

 Now that you're in the Python interpreter, let's import CSV and the Intrinio API so we can save the price data to comma-separated files.

 With the Intrinio SDK imported, we need a list of stocks to work with.
 The Intrinio Developer Sandbox provides us with the Dow 30.
 Let's create a list with these stocks in alphabetical order so we can iterate through them and save the pricing data as CSV files.

 With a list of the Dow 30, we can now iterate through them using code similar to part one of this series.
 Let's grab the security_api so we can do just that.